ezsystems/commerce-documentation/docs/guide/basket/basket.md

 Doctrine is used to store the basket in the database.

-The basket can have one of the following types:
+The basket can be of one of the following types:

 - `basket`
 - `quickOrder`